-CO_2 from Combustion and N_2O from Combustion: Carbon coefficients for oil and lubricants are based on the U.S. Inventory of Greenhouse Gas Emissions and Sinks as a proxy to calculate combustion emissions associated with the combustion of fiberglass-based shingles in cement kilns (EPA, 2015).
-Emissions of N_2O are also included in the combustion factor.
+$CO_2$ from Combustion and $N_2O$ from Combustion: Carbon coefficients for oil and lubricants are based on the U.S. Inventory of Greenhouse Gas Emissions and Sinks as a proxy to calculate combustion emissions associated with the combustion of fiberglass-based shingles in cement kilns (EPA, 2018).
+Emissions of $N_2O$ are also included in the combustion factor.

-Avoided Utility Emissions: Since asphalt shingles are not typically combusted in waste-to-energy (WTE) combustion facilities, EPA modeled the combustion of asphalt shingles as avoiding the combustion of refinery fuel gas typically combusted in cement kilns.
-The energy content and carbon content of refinery fuel gas are based on data from the American Petroleum Institute and the Inventory of U.S. Greenhouse Gas Emissions and Sinks, respectively (API, 2004; EPA, 2015).
-Using the energy content per ton of fiberglass shingles in comparison to the energy and carbon content of refinery fuel gas, EPA calculated the avoided GHG emissions associated with combusting fiberglass shingles instead of refinery fuel gas in cement kilns.
+Avoided Utility Emissions: Because asphalt shingles are not typically combusted in waste-to-energy (WTE) combustion facilities, EPA modeled the combustion of asphalt shingles as avoiding the combustion of refinery fuel gas typically combusted in cement kilns.
+The energy content and carbon content of refinery fuel gas are based on data from the American Petroleum Institute and the Inventory of U.S. Greenhouse Gas Emissions and Sinks, respectively (API, 2004; EPA, 2018).
+Using the energy content per ton of fiberglass shingles in comparison to the energy and carbon content of refinery fuel gas, EPA calculated the avoided GHG emissions associated with combusting fiberglass shingles instead of refinery fuel gas in cement kilns, as shown in Exhibit 2-17.